 Legacy proxy certificates are the proxies currently used in the infrastructure.
-RFC 3820 [R 4] introduced a framework for carrying policies in Proxy Certificates i.e. describing limitation or enumeration of rights.
-The RFC proxies (compliant to RFC 3820) are structured in a different format, therefore the RFC must be implemented in the authentication libraries used by the software to handle these certificates.
+RFC 3820 [R 4] introduced a framework for carrying policies in Proxy Certificates, e.g. describing limitations or enumerations of rights.
+The RFC proxies (compliant to RFC 3820) are structured in a different format to the legacy proxies, and therefore support for RFC proxies must be implemented in the authentication libraries used by all software which handles these certificates.

-Two middleware components: dCache and BestMan (the latter deployed in the OSG infrastructure) are using (or will use) jGlobus2 as authentication library, which supports SHA-2 but does not support Legacy proxies.
+Two middleware components, dCache and BeStMan (the latter deployed in the OSG infrastructure), are using (or will use) jGlobus2 as an authentication library, which supports SHA-2 but does not support legacy proxies.
 Currently the dCache team is looking into solutions to support both legacy proxies and SHA-2.
-If some components will require RFC proxies for SHA-2 support, certificates will have to be issued in the RFC format, and therefore all the middleware components will have to support them.
+If some components will require RFC proxies for SHA-2 support, certificates will have to be issued in the RFC format, and therefore all middleware components will have to support them.

-Currently the middleware readiness to support RFC proxies has to be assessed.
+Currently the readiness of the middleware to support RFC proxies has yet to be fully assessed.
 To our knowledge, all the IGE products and the EMI components released in the EMI-2 (major release and subsequent updates) should be able to handle RFC proxies.

-EGI SA2 will implement a quality verification criterion to test all the new components entering the UMD with RFC proxies.
+EGI-InSPIRE SA2 will implement a quality verification criterion to test all the new components entering the UMD with RFC proxies.